 As a result of the COVID-19 pandemic, the municipality anticipates revenue losses from recreation, rentals and arenas to be noteworthy for 2021.
-Due to the Provincial lockdown in early 2021, the municipality has experienced \$274,849 in lost revenue from rental and booking cancellations.
+Due to the Provincial lockdown in early 2021, the municipality has experienced \$306,615.05 in lost revenue from rental and booking cancellations.
+The lost revenues would exceed the budgeted assumptions due to the Provincial lockdown remaining in effect until June 2021, with many recreation facilities remaining closed or at limited capacity until Stage 3.